Terrorizer: World Downfall and disbandment (1989–2004)

+Later history and albums. disbandment and reformation (2005–present)

-In early 2005, it was rumored that Terrorizer were to reform with their original line-up; however, only Pintado and Sandoval returned.
-The band released its second studio album Darker Days Ahead in August 2006 on Century Media Records.
-Tony Norman joined on guitar and bass and Anthony Rezhawk joined as the new vocalist.
-Pintado had been recording and playing shows with Rezhawk's band Resistant Culture and asked him to join Terrorizer.
-In the week of the album's release, Pintado died due to complications arising from liver failure.
+In 2005, after leaving Napalm Death, Pintado agreed to reform Terrorizer with Sandoval to release another album, Darker Days Ahead, through Century Media Records in August 2006.
+Garcia declined to join the reunion due to creative differences with Pintado, who wanted him to leave Nausea—he was subsequently replaced by Anthony Rezhawk.
+Tony Norman also joined the band on guitar and bass; Pintado had been recording and playing shows with Rezhawk's band Resistant Culture and asked him to join Terrorizer.
+Pintado would die five days after the album's release due to liver failure.

 In 2009, Terrorizer released a new demo track, "Hordes of Zombies", on its MySpace page.
 In June 2011, Terrorizer signed to Season of Mist, and released its third album, Hordes of Zombies, on February 28, 2012.
 Resistant Culture guitarist Katina Culture replaced Pintado and David Vincent rejoined on bass.

 In November 2012, Sandoval announced that Terrorizer started writing new material for their next album.
 The fourth album Caustic Attack was released in 2018 under The End Records.

 On August 9, 2021, Earache Records announced a new worldwide record deal with Terrorizer, as well as revealing that a new album was in the works.

 On January 22, 2023, Sandoval announced the split of Terrorizer and would shift his attention to his other band I Am Morbid.
+However, on August 12, Sandoval reformed Terrorizer with Vincent, alongside former Vital Remains vocalist Brian Werner and guitarist Richie Brown.
+As of May 2025, the band has been working on new music.

 Terrorizer LA

 In 2014, Oscar Garcia was invited by Jesse Pintado's sister to put together a new lineup of Terrorizer (his version known as Terrorizer LA or TLA) for a festival celebrating what would have been Jesse Pintado's 45th birthday.
-He asked fellow Nausea member Leon del Muerte (Murder Construct) to play guitar, and shortly afterward Cosmo Reveles, Rick Cortez (Sadistic Intent) and Mike Caffell (Dreaming Dead, Exhausted Prayer) were recruited to fill out the band.
+He asked fellow Nausea member Leon del Muerte (Murder Construct) to play guitar, and shortly afterward Cosmo Reveles, Rick Cortez (Sadistic Intent), and Mike Caffell (Dreaming Dead, Exhausted Prayer) were recruited to fill out the band.
 The band continues to play under the Terrorizer LA name.

-Before The Downfall, a collection of demos and unreleased material, was released by FOAD Records in 2015.
+Before the Downfall, a collection of demos and unreleased material, was released by FOAD Records in 2015.

+Musical style and legacy

+Greg Prato of AllMusic wrote: "The beginnings of grindcore are often pinpointed to Napalm Death's 1987 masterpiece Scum and the early work of Carcass, but the 1989 release World Downfall by the overlooked outfit Terrorizer is often talked about in revered tones by extreme metallists worldwide. [...]
+Terrorizer's lone album has spawned countless imitators over the years, due to its groundbreaking merger of both speed and aggression."